daniellecox/style-guide-guide/brand/04-trademark.md

 ---
 layout: page
 type: detail
-title: Iconography
+title: Trademark
-group: styles
+group: brand
-permalink: /styles/iconography.html
+permalink: /brand/trademark.html
 description: How to style or construct icons for the design system

 ---